nadia-yanushevska/platomax-test-task/README.md

             number of rows and number of columns for the table.
 After that, you will be asked if you want to continue playing.
 If you choose to continue, you will be asked to select row and column of the cell coordinates to click.
-Otherwise, the game is over
+Otherwise, the game is finished.
         </p>
         <code
-            >&#9888; If you add invalid input, you will be asked to enter value again.
-See the logs in Dev Tools to find out why the input was rejected.</code
+            >&#9888; If you add invalid input, you will be asked to enter value again.</code
         >

 <h2 id="tech">Tech Stack</h2>